1. Start on the Bottom Rung

 On a more personal level, avoid pettiness and cliquish behavior.
 Don't take criticism personally.
 Avoid inside jokes that leave outsiders puzzled.
 People will find other ways to use their time if your group projects an unfriendly attitude.
 On the other hand, if you promise a positive experience, sound training, and good role models, your group will attract the best your community has to offer.

-12. Say Thank You
+12. Say Thank-You

 It seems so obvious to say thanks to people who volunteer their time and talent.
-But often by the time the carnival has been torn down, the newsletters have been copied, or the cookie dough has been distributed, you just want to put that project behind you.
+But often by the time the carnival has been torn down, the donor thank-you letters have been sent, or the cookie dough has been distributed, you just want to put that project behind you.
 There's a tendency to assume that successful completion should be satisfaction enough.
 After all, you've most likely heard "I don't do this to get thanked."
 True, some volunteers don't need special recognition to feel good about their involvement.
 But do it anyway.
 Thanking volunteers assures everyone that their time is valued and their contribution is appreciated.

-Keep good records of participation so you don't forget whom to thank.
+Keep good records of participation so you don't forget who to thank.
 Thank people in a timely manner and in a personal way.
 Never settle for "Thanks to everyone for all your help."
 Send emails or notes or stop people at school and offer your thanks in person.
-Make sending proper thank-yous to all volunteers part of the job description for all officers and committee chairs.
-And it's OK, and maybe essential, to organize a formal volunteer appreciation event.
+Make sending proper thank-yous to all volunteers part of the job description for all officers and committee chairpeople.
+And it's OK, maybe even essential, to organize a formal volunteer appreciation event.
 Get past the objections that the parent group shouldn't use its resources to "thank ourselves."
 Celebrating the work of your volunteers builds pride, which leads to a stronger and more effective organization in the long run.

 13. Enlist the Principal

 Talk with the principal about goals, objectives, and roles.
-Enlist her aid to promote parent group activities to the students and staff.
+Enlist her aid to promote parent group activities to the students and staff members.
 Encourage her to speak about the tangible benefits of parent involvement.
 Consider making her part of your executive board, and invite her to your general meetings.
 Work as a team.
 Seeing the principal as an active partner in the PTO shows parents that the school values your organization.